The Good and the Bad of Katalon Studio Automation Testing Tool

 The API testing mode allows users to import tests from such API testing and editing tools as Swagger, Postman, and WSDL.
 Katalon API testing also has an inbuilt response viewer with auto-formatting and search for access to artifacts.

 Katalon offers a complete web testing solution with inbuilt Continuous Delivery/Continuous Integration and DevOps integrations.
-It supports testing of Web, Android, and iOS applications.
-The tool has code-assist utilities like built-in object spy, code refactoring, and in-context references.
+The tool is Selenium compliant and has code-assist utilities like built-in object spy, code refactoring, and in-context references.
 It also offers a smart XPath location mechanism and a range of reporting options.
 Besides, native plugins easily integrate with Jenkins, Git, JIRA, and qTest.

 Katalon’s web-testing execution mechanism uses multiple configurations and datasets.
 It also allows for customizing execution workflow and running it automatically.
 The module features importing external libraries to improve the automation functions.

-This module allows users to test mobile Web, iOS, and Android apps.
+This module allows users to test mobile Web, native iOS and Android apps, and hybrid apps.
 With native integration by means of Appium, a test automation tool for mobile applications, the module supports testing for the latest mobile platforms and devices without additional installations.
 Katalon speeds up mobile testing by detecting and storing the objects.
 With cross-environment execution capabilities, tests can be executed locally and remotely with real devices, simulators, or cloud-based services.

 Pros of using Katalon Studio

 Even though Katalon Studio is a relatively new tool, it has already gained sizable popularity (Katalon claims that it’s used by 65K+ companies in 160+ countries.) and was even named 2020 Gartner Peer Insights Customers’ Choice — and for good reason.
 Let’s see what its main advantages are.